The Tokyo Motor Show was the venue for introduction of a pair of hybrid-drive systems and a full-electric vehicle by Mitsubishi Fuso Truck & Bus Corp.

 Company officials allowed trade press reporters to drive a pair of Canter hybrids at the proving ground, but they were the earlier version.
 A Super Great heavy-duty hybrid was available for rides but not drives; a project engineer chauffeured reporters around a high-speed track.
 Both systems, even the '06 Canter Eco hybrid, operated smoothly and quietly.

 Daimler has designated Fuso to develop all hybrid-drive systems to be eventually used by all of its truck manufacturers in Japan, Europe and North America, and this is being done at the proving ground.
+In America?

 The Class 4 "light-duty" (as Fuso calls this weight category) hybrid or some of its components might be employed in Freightliner Business Class M2 medium-trucks, engineers said.
 It might complement rather than replace the more powerful Eaton electric-drive hybrid system offered since 2006 in Class 6-7 M2s.